Cathy J. Reback, Ph.D.

 Los Angeles, CA 90028

-Dr. Reback has served as Principal Investigator or Co-Principal Investigator of ethnographic, intervention, clinical and epidemiological studies funded by CDC, NIDA, CSAT, CHRP and California State Office of AIDS.
-Dr. Reback’s research interests involve conducting behavioral interventions with high-risk populations, tailoring evidence-based interventions for use in community settings, research/community collaborations, and ethnographic work on high-risk populations.
+Dr. Reback has served as Principal Investigator or Co-Principal Investigator on mHealth, behavioral and biobehavioral intervention, ethnographic, and epidemiological studies funded by NIDA, CDC, HRSA, CSAT, CHRP and California State Office of AIDS.
+Dr. Reback’s research interests involve conducting behavioral and mHealth interventions with high-risk populations, tailoring evidence-based interventions for use in community settings, research/community collaborations, and ethnographic work on high-risk populations.
 She has collaborated with Dr. Steve Shoptaw on major research intervention studies that evaluated behavioral therapies and HIV risk reduction for gay and bisexual male methamphetamine users.
 Dr. Reback’s community and policy work includes current and past membership on numerous local and national HIV/AIDS and substance abuse task forces and advisory committees.

 Ph.D., Sociology, University of California, Santa Cruz, California, US